JaMarcus Shephard: Alabama

 On February 20, 2024, it was announced that Shephard would be following Kalen DeBoer from Washington to Alabama to become the team's assistant head coach, co-offensive coordinator (alongside Nick Sheridan), and wide receivers coach.

+Oregon State

+On November 27, 2025, Shephard was reported to be the main target to become the new head coach at Oregon State.
+A day later, the university announced he had been hired to be their next head coach.

 Personal life

 A native of Fort Wayne, Indiana, Shephard attended Northrop High School before attending DePauw University.
 Shephard and his wife Hallie have three children, Jaylan, Alana, and Maliyah.